mzattera/v4j/docs/005/index.md

 - In addition, slots shows that next unit of information above characters are indeed words in the Voynich text.
 This does not mean that words in Voynich are actual words in a the plain text, but shows that they are indeed a logic building block of the text.

-  _There might be an indication that lines and paragraphs are the next logical levels, this is left for further investigations._

 - Slots should be considered when attempting to decipher the text.
-Whether the Voynich has been created by encoding a plain text or by a mechanical process, slots must be the basis of such mechanisms.
+Whether the Voynich has been created by encoding a plain text or by a mechanical process, slots are likely to be the basis of such mechanisms.

 - Slots described here apply to the whole of the Voynich text; this was not granted, as we know there are differences in the text (e.g. different character distribution between language A and B, different word endings, etc.).
 This might suggest the text was generated by using the same process across the entire book.